beloglazov/openstack-neat/README.rst

 underload detection algorithm (``algorithm_underload_detection``).
 The algorithm has a pre-defined interface, which allows substituting different implementations of the algorithm.
-The configured algorithm is invoked by the local manager and accepts historical data about the resource usage by the VMs running on the host as an input.
+The configured algorithm is invoked by the local manager and accepts historical data on the resource usage by VMs running on the host as an input.
 An underload detection algorithm returns a decision of whether the host is underloaded.

 Overload Detection.
 ^^^^^^^^^^^^^^^^^^^